paulwarren/nzde/dict/T/README.md

 <b>1</b> <i>n.</i> a paper town

-<b>2</b> <i>n.</i> a small town,a village; occasionally in early NZ usage (or of British planners' usage) the paper or planned site for a town; but quckly developing the sense village, small town, and becoming the usual word in NZ for what in Britain (and in the usage of many early writers) would be called a village or hamlet (cp VILLAGE) [ca1960 the Main Highway signs in diminishing progression of size include: City, Borough, Township, Settlement, Settled or Populated Area, Beware Stock [check AAand/or MWD]] (See native township, Maori township)
+<b>2</b> <i>n.</i> a small town,a village; occasionally in early NZ usage (or of British planners' usage) the paper or planned site for a town; but quckly developing the sense village, small town, and becoming the usual word in NZ for what in Britain (and in the usage of many early writers) would be called a village or hamlet (cp VILLAGE) [ca1960 the Main Highway signs in diminishing progression of size include: City, Borough, Township, Settlement, Settled or Populated Area, Beware Stock [check AAand/or MWD]] (See [native township](../dict/N/native township),[Maori township](../dict/M/Maori township))

 ## towser